Eastwood Psychologists

 Tailored Approach

 Our ABA therapy is highly individualized, addressing each learner’s specific needs.
-We employ various strategies, including Verbal Behaviour strategies, Natural Environment Teaching (NET), and Direct Instruction, based on ongoing assessments and collaboration with parents.
+We employ various strategies, including Verbal Behaviour strategies, Natural Environment Teaching (NET), Direct Instruction, and Behaviour Skills Training, based on ongoing assessments and collaboration with parents.

 As a parent, you’ve likely encountered the acronym “ABA” (Applied Behavior Analysis) while exploring early and intensive intervention for your child.
 But you may wonder: what does ABA have to do with language development?